-George Reisman and his wife Edith Packer were once associates of the Ayn Rand Institute.
-Ms. Packer was a founding director, both were on ARI’s Board of Advisors.
-ARI promoted their work, including the Thomas Jefferson School which organized conferences on Objectivism.
+George Reisman and his late wife Edith Packer were once associates of the Ayn Rand Institute.
+Ms. Packer was a founding director and both were on ARI’s Board of Advisors.
+ARI promoted their work, including Mr. Reisman’s Thomas Jefferson School which organized conferences on Objectivism.
 Late 1993 Leonard Peikoff – apparently at the behest of Harry Binswanger and Peter Schwartz – suddenly expelled both Mr. Reisman and Ms. Packer from ARI, and required everyone associated with ARI to shun them.
-On this page we provide links to HTML versions of memos and letters of that time by many of the people involved. [*]
+We shall provide links to HTML versions of memos and letters of that time by many of the people involved. [*]

-Only the Reismans’ side is presented.
-ARI never made a public statement about the expulsion.
+Only the Reismans’ side can be presented because ARI never made a public statement about the expulsion.
 (The Reismans do quote material written by their opponents, material Mr. Peikoff wanted kept private.)
 ARI simply “disappeared” the Jefferson School, Ms. Packer, Mr. Reisman, and his book Capitalism: A Treatise on Economics – which ARI had been promoting in advance of publication – without any public explanation.

 The December 1993 issue of ARI’s newsletter Impact announced that “due to irreconcilable (non-philosophical) disagreements with ARI’s Directors, Edith Packer and George Reisman have been asked to step down from the Institute’s Board of Advisors.” – nothing more.
-There were no philosophical differences, yet – as will be seen below – ARI’s directors not only stopped promoting the Reismans’ work, they forbade anyone remotely associated with ARI from doing so.
+Despite the “no philosophical differences” ARI’s directors not only stopped promoting the Reismans’ work, they forbade anyone remotely associated with ARI from doing so.

 Some critics hold Objectivism responsible for the strange behavior of Mr. Peikoff and the others running ARI.
-We can’t follow their argument.
-The behavior of these alleged adherents of Objectivism only emphasizes the “alleged.”
+Instead we think the behavior of these alleged adherents of Objectivism only emphasizes the “alleged.”

 Here then are some of the memos and letters from that time.
 You get an award for perseverance in the face of injured feelings and who said what to whom when – important enough at the time to those involved – if you make it to the end.
 The Iron Cross or something.
 Or just read the last two items, by Genevieve and Richard Sanford.
 They tell the whole story and draw some useful general conclusions about ARI.
 This affair goes beyond whether or not Mr. Reisman and Ms. Packer were abrasive personalities, or even rotten to the core, it reaches into the mental processes of the leadership of ARI.